Jun 24th, 2022

 According to the Centers for Disease Control and Prevention, men in the United States, on average, die 5 years earlier than women.
 These are other stats that illustrate the need to prioritize men's health.

-We close out this Men's Health Month by focusing on spreading awareness about the leading cause of death in men – heart disease.
+During Men's Health Month, let's focus on spreading awareness about a leading cause of death in men – heart disease.

 Heart Disease